With the combination of a small number of people + software + servers and robots

-In Mogic, there are educational-like things going on in various situations.
+At Mogic, there are many educational-like things going on in many situations.

-The reason for the ambiguous term "educational-ish" is that, like classes, there is no solid curriculum or outcome goals, and the way things are done can change in response to random events.
+The reason why the term "education-like" is used vaguely is that, like a class, there is no firm curriculum or outcome goals, and methods can change in response to coincidental events.

-I recently read a book and thought I'd like to quote from it.
+I recently read a book and thought this might be the case, so I will quote from it.

-Students eventually forget about the content of college classes.
+Students will eventually forget about the content of their college classes.

-I don't even remember much of the content of the lectures I took in college.
+I myself can hardly remember the content of the lectures I attended in college.

-Perhaps all that remains of the student is "heat".
-There is no way for the faculty to decide in advance what kind of energy that "heat" will be transformed into next in the students.
+Perhaps the only thing that remains in the student is "heat.
+The faculty cannot decide in advance what kind of energy will be transformed into the next "heat" within the students.

 To begin with, students have the potential to be anything they want to be.

-The words spoken in class, the "learning" evoked there, are not a "commodity" that satisfies the needs of the other person.
+The words spoken in class, the "learning" evoked there, are not "products" that satisfy the needs of others.

-It is a "gift" that is handed to you without knowing how it will be received, and without knowing what it will lead to.
+It is a "gift" that is handed over without knowing how it will be received or what it will lead to.

-Because it is a gift, the "labor" for it cannot be translated into time or money, nor is it a subject that should be calculated as a loss.
+Because it is a gift, the "effort" to do so cannot be converted into time or money, nor is it a subject that should be calculated at a loss.

-If education is viewed as "labor" to be exchanged in the marketplace, the "right answer" will always be to put the least amount of effort into it, since the "results" cannot be properly measured.
+If education is regarded as "labor" that is exchanged in the marketplace, the "correct" answer is always to spend a minimum amount of effort, since the "results" cannot be properly measured.

-In fact, you may have received very little, or you may have received something you did not mean to give.
+In fact, you may have received very little, or you may have received something you did not intend to give.

-I think education is an act of continuing to give gifts in the face of this unreachability.
+Education, I believe, is the act of continuing to give gifts toward this unreachability.